haasn/blog/posts/2016-12-25-falsehoods-programmers-believe-about-[video-stuff].md

 * there's only one BT.601 color space
 * TV range YCbCr is the same thing as TV range RGB
 * full-range YCbCr doesn't exist
+* standards bodies can agree on what full-range YCbCr means
+* b-bit full range means the interval [0, 2^b-1]
 * color spaces are two-dimensional
+* information outside of the interval [0,1] should always be discarded/clamped
+* all gamma curves are well defined outside of the interval [0,1]

 ## .. color conversion